spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 - Sounds like Alice Quinn from the Magicians
 - Can be found in Medical

-The Doctor had an easy job before the mutiny, with nothing more difficult than the occasional chemical burn or tourist with a sprained ankle.
+The Chief Medical Officer (known universally as "the Doc") had an easy job before the mutiny, with nothing more difficult than the occasional chemical burn or tourist with a sprained ankle.
 Now, however, her sick bay is crammed full of injuries and they’re running low on supplies.
 She doesn’t care too much about the ethics of time travel, but wants the fighting to end.

 She has a plan that she hasn’t told anyone about yet.
 She believes if the station’s ability to broadcast were destroyed, then the factions would have nothing left to fight about, and things would settle down.
 She’s willing to use her medical emergency override code to let the characters into the portal chamber if they will stop the broadcast.